-Most applicants must appear for the interview.
+Yes, for most applicants.
 There are only a few exceptions to the interview requirement.
 The following applicants generally do not have to appear in person:

 - Applicants for A-1, A-2 (official travelers on central government business), C-2, C-3 (central government officials in transit on central government business) or G-1, G-2, G-3, G-4 (central government officials traveling in connection with an international organization, or employees of an international organization)

-- Children under the age of 14 if their parents have a valid nonimmigrant visa, except for Syrian nationals.
+- Children under the age of 14 if their parents have a valid nonimmigrant visa. .

 Q.7 I have a nonimmigrant visa that will expire soon and I would like to renew it.
 Do I need to go through the whole visa application process again?